 When using Wi-Fi, use the strongest encryption available.
-Currently, WPA2 + AES is the strongest encryption available, but only on some late-model routers.
+Currently, WPA3 is the strongest encryption available, but only on some late-model routers.
 On the rest, WPA2 + AES is acceptible, and we recommend using it.
 The rankings of encryptions based on strength are as follows:

 - WPA2 + AES

 - WPA2 + AES/TKIP (Temporal Key Integrity Protocol) (TKIP is used when AES cannot be used)

 - WPA2 + TKIP (TKIP is used when AES cannot be used)

 - WPA + TKIP

 - WEP (WEP is little better than completely unsecured)

 Wi-Fi passwords are important, too!